Diplomat Kurt Volker Caught Up In Whirlwind Of Impeachment Inquiry

 Secretary of State Mike Pompeo is making a different case.
 He told reporters during a news conference in Rome that Volker was focused on "taking down the threat that Russia poses there in Ukraine," adding that continues despite "all this noise going on."

-Volker has not commented publicly on the matter, because of the House investigations.
+Volker has not commented publicly on the matter because of the House investigations.